The interval posets of permutations seen from the decomposition tree perspective: Computing the poset from the decomposition tree

 We note that it was observed in~\cite[Section 2]{Bridget} that the substitution decomposition lays the ground work for interval posets.
 Specifically, \cref{prop:proc} can actually be seen as a rephrasing of~\cite[Theorem 4.8]{Bridget}.
 Nevertheless, for completeness, we provide a proof of \cref{prop:proc} below.

-Similarly, it was observed in~\cite[Section 6]{Bridget} that the ``separation trees'' of separable permutations bear some resemblance with interval posets, although they are not the same.
-Actually, these separation trees are a restricted version of the decomposition trees in the special case of separable permutations, so our procedure explains precisely this resemblance and allows to go from one representation to the other.
+Along the same line, we also note that our procedure explains a resemblance observed in~\cite[Section 6]{Bridget}, between the ``separation trees'' and the interval posets of a special class of permutations called \emph{separable permutations}.
+Indeed, these separation trees are a restricted version of the decomposition trees in the special case of separable permutations, so our procedure explains precisely this similarity and allows to go from one representation to the other.
+We discuss this class in further details in \cref{separable permutations}.